Skip to main content

 caim@cs.upc.edu

-The amount of information stored digitally in organizations, or collectively on the web, is today large enough to make searching this information a generally complicated task.
-The field known as "Information Retrieval" finds methods to organize information in such a way that finding information afterwards can be done simply and efficiently.
-We will cover basic keyword-based techniques to search in textual information.
-Then, we will examine search in the web, where hyperlinks can be used not only to direct the search but to assess the interest value of each page - as is the case with the well-known PageRank algorithm.
-We will see extensions of these techniques to the case of Social Networks where interactions among users can provide very useful information.
-Finally, we will study ways in which these techniques can be exploited for the benefit of specific organizations.
+The amount of information stored digitally in many organizations, or collectively on the web, is now large enough to make finding what you are looking for generally complicated.
+The field known as "Information Retrieval" deals with methods for organizing information and then allowing users to find it in a comfortable and efficient way.
+We will cover the basic techniques for searching textual documentation based on keywords.
+We will then examine the case of web search, where the presence of hyperlinks can be used not only to direct the search but also to assess the interest of each page - this is the case of the well-known PageRank algorithm.
+We will see the extension of these techniques to the case of social networks where the graph of interactions between users provides a lot of information about what may be of interest to each one.
+Finally, we will study efficient random algorithms for massive data flows.

 Teachers